 An all too familiar question that we get on a daily basis is: "How do I get more power out of my golf cart?" and "How do I make my golf cart faster?".
 Just like most questions about this topic, there are many and several means to an end.
 Here, we are going to talk about how you can increase your Club Car, EZGO and Yamaha power, golf cart speed and torque.

-To start: Most new and used golf carts are made to go a top speed of around 14 MPH.
-Although that is the perfect speed for most folks, there is an equal amount (if not more) of folks out there who are looking to increase their golf cart speed and go faster than 20 MPH let's say.
+So, how fast do golf carts go?
+Most new and used golf carts are made to go a top speed of around 15 miles per hour.
+Although that is the perfect speed for most folks, there is an equal amount (if not more) of folks out there who are looking to increase their golf cart top speed and go faster than 20 MPH let's say.
 So, how does one attain this and how much will it cost?
 Can you do it yourself?
 We have the answers to all of your questions!

 6 Ways You Can Make a Golf Cart Faster

 - Add More Torque to Your Golf Cart

 - Improve the High-Speed Controller of the Cart

 - Use a Higher Powered Golf Cart Battery

 - Watch the Weight in Your Golf Cart

 There are many many ways to make your golf cart faster and increase your torque and overall power.